GkChris/pathdoras-box/README.md

 ## Description

-A tool to extract all paths with files that ends in .js under a specific root
+Pathtool is a powerful tool designed to extract all file paths that end with .js within a specified root directory.
+It serves as a valuable asset for both coding purposes and storing data in an external text file.

-A useful tool both for coding usage and saving data to external txt file.
+The tool meticulously traverses every branch of the folder tree originating from the specified root directory.
+During this process, it resolves and captures the file paths of all JavaScript files (.js).
+This comprehensive search ensures that no relevant files are overlooked.

-Pathtool parses through every single branch of the root's folder tree and resolves the paths of all .js files.
-Additionally it is possible to write the paths to an external .txt file named *paths.txt*, located inside the parent folder if the 3rd parameter is true.
+Furthermore, Pathtool provides an option to write the extracted file paths to an external text file named paths.txt.
+This text file is placed in the parent folder if the third parameter is set to true.
+This feature offers a convenient way to save and reference the extracted paths for future use.

 **Note that pathtool skips node_modules content**